 When the P-CSCF receives an initial REGISTER SIP message for an IMS emergency registration or an INVITE SIP message for an emergency session and the P-CSCF determines that there are no IMS-level roaming interfaces, and the "IMS_SBI" feature is supported the P-CSCF may request the PCF to provide the 5GS-Level UE identities (GPSI, SUPI, PEI) available for that PDU session using the procedure as specified in this subclause (for an IMS emergency registration) or B.5.1 (for an IMS emergency session establishment).

-A P-CSCF may request the PCF to provide the 5GS-level identities (GPSI, SUPI, PEI) available for that PDU session when no service information is available in the AF.
+A P-CSCF may request the PCF to provide the 5GS-level identities (GPSI, SUPI, PEI) available for that PDU session when no service information is available in the P-CSCF.
 To do so, the P-CSCF shall create an "Individual Application Session Context" resource in the PCF for the AF signalling using an Npcf_PolicyAuthorization_Create service operation.
 The P-CSCF shall provide the UE’s IP address (using either the "ueIpv4" attribute or the "ueIpv6" attribute) and the "afReqData" attribute set to "UE_IDENTITY".
-The AF shall include the "servUrn" attribute set to the value "sos", in order to indicate that the new AF session context relates to emergency traffic that is not related to a specific emergency service.
+The P-CSCF shall include the "servUrn" attribute set to the value "sos", in order to indicate that the new AF session context relates to emergency traffic that is not related to a specific emergency service.

 If the P-CSCF supports the SBI Message Priority mechanism for an emergency session, it shall include the "3gpp-Sbi-Message-Priority" custom HTTP header towards the PCF as described in subclause 6.8.2 of 3GPP TS 29.500 [5].